oVirt/ovirt-site/source/feature/novnc-console.html.md

       (Note: There is a patch that integrates websockets directly to Qemu, but it will not be merged into DS at the time we need it to be there.
 As soon as it's merged, we should switch to using this feature instead of standalone websockets server).

-#### Passing VNC console data from the engine to the client.
+### Passing VNC console data from the engine to the client.

-For the client to know where to connect, the appropriate information (VNC host, port, ticket) must be passed to it.
-This information is known by the engine after creation.
-It will be passed to noVNC client using js function window.postData (HTML5 spec).
+For passing information that noVNC client needs for connection, a HTML5 window.postMessage function can be used.

-#### Location of the websockets server
+### Location of the websockets server

 There are three possible places where the websocket server can run:

-1. On client (where the browser runs)
+1. On the machine where engine runs
-2. On the machine where engine runs (or on some other (_single_) node)
+2. On single machine outside engine internal network (FWs would still apply)
-3. On single machine outside engine internal network (FWs would still apply)
+3. On each host
-4. On each host
+4. (On client (where the browser runs).)

 From performance POV the 4th option would be the best, however the implementation wouldn't be trivial (e.g. maintaining the lifecycle of the websockets servers).
-I suggest using 2nd or 3rd option for now and then switch to websockets in Qemu, when they are available.

 ### Security considerations